nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Deleting without providing an index
     1. Test case: `deletemeet`

-        Expected: The application displays a message to indicate an incorrect command format was entered.
+        Expected: The application displays a message to indicate an invalid command format was entered.

 ## Effort
 iScam is a product that has been developed from AddressBook Level 3.
 While AddressBook is a generic contact storing product, iScam is more targeted towards Insurance Agents, allowing them to keep track of their clients and meetings.